 Yemenis make up the majority of detainees cleared for transfer at Guantánamo.
 Despite their clearance, these 58 men remain imprisoned at least partly due to concerns over whether Yemen is able to safely reintegrate them into society.
 And although President Obama has made assurances that Yemen is the model for counterterrorism success during his administration, an initiative to build a rehabilitation center to house repatriated Guantánamo detainees from that country is showing little, if any, progress.

-In August 2013, President Obama and Yemen President Abd Rabbuh Mansur Hadi issued a joint statement saying that both countries would begin a programme "to address the problem of violent extremism within Yemen, which could also facilitate the transfer of Yemeni detainees held at Guantánamo".
+In August 2013, President Obama and Yemen President Abd Rabbuh Mansur Hadi issued a joint statement saying that both countries would begin a program to "to address the problem of violent extremism within Yemen, which could also facilitate the transfer of Yemeni detainees held at Guantánamo."
 Then, in May, President Hadi issued a presidential decree stating that Yemen had established a committee to look into creating a rehabilitation facility to accept Yemeni Guantánamo detainees who had been sent back.

-It seemed a promising exit for the Yemeni detainees, who make up over half the population of Guantánamo, and would be a key step in eventually closing the detention centre.
-But since then there has been almost no discussion of the project from Washington, and the centre remains little more than an abstraction for an administration increasingly struggling to justify the continued existence of the prison at Guantánamo Bay.
-Recently, the Wall Street Journal reported that President Obama is considering options to close the detention centre despite restrictions Congress has placed on transferring prisoners.
+It seemed promising for the Yemeni detainees, who make up over half the population of Guantánamo, and would be a key step in eventually closing the detention center.
+But since then there has been almost no discussion of the project from Washington, and the center remains little more than an abstraction for an administration increasingly struggling to justify the continued existence of the prison at Guantánamo Bay.
+Recently, the Wall Street Journal reported that President Obama is considering options to close the detention center despite restrictions Congress has placed on transferring prisoners.